BalazsH0ffmann/client_data/README.md

 I dropped the columns from the dataframes, namely the sensitive personal data and of course the credit card data as well.

-I wrote the 2 dataframes back to the file system as a cleaned dataframes.
+I wrote the 2 dataframes back to the file system as a cleaned dataframes with the overwrite method of Spark.

 I specifyed the pathway of the files for supporting the functions later.